MrVorteX07/COAL-Semester-Project/BugReports/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-To Reproduce go to ReadMe.md in main and click on Report Bug Expected behavior A clear description of what you expected to happen.
+go to ReadMe.md in main and click on Report Bug Expected behavior A clear description of what you expected to happen.

 **Expected behavior**
 A clear description of what you expected to happen.